 About the High Availability Capabilities of Oracle Cloud

 An Oracle Cloud Infrastructure region is a localized geographic area composed of one or more availability domains, each composed of three fault domains.
-High availability is ensured by a redundancy of fault domains within the availability domains.

 An availability domain is one or more data centers located within a region.
 Availability domains are isolated from each other, fault tolerant, and unlikely to fail simultaneously.
 Because availability domains do not share physical infrastructure, such as power or cooling, or the internal availability domain network, a failure that impacts one availability domain is unlikely to impact the availability of others.